 We usually think of genes as being fixed and unchangeable.
 However, they can be altered.
 One way is by mutations, changes to the gene sequence that make up your genetic blueprint.
 Genes code for proteins, so a change in gene sequence can change the protein that’s expressed.
 In some situations, this can impact your health.
 Other genes are silent and do little to impact how your body functions.
 However, the more mutations that accumulate over time, the more likely it is that it will have an impact on cell function and, in turn, implications for your health.
 Genes can become mutated due to environmental exposures – smoking, radiation, an unhealthy diet, excessive alcohol, heavy metals, oxidative stress, and more.

 Yet, the expression of genes can be modified in another way.
 Just because your mom and dad handed you a particular set of genes, doesn’t mean all of those genes will be expressed.
 There’s another level of gene control called epigenetics.
 Genes can be turned on or off based on the environment they’re exposed to.
 In other words, eating a healthy diet may turn off the expression of certain undesirable genes and turn on the expression of beneficial ones, while bad habits, like smoking, may turn up genes that contribute to premature aging or cancer.
-One way that genes can be turned on or off in response to environment exposures is called methylation.
+One way that genes can be turned on or off in response to environmental exposures is called methylation.

 What is Methylation?

 Methylation is the process of adding tiny marks called methyl groups to the outside of genes.
 These methyl groups act as tags, indicating whether a gene or set of genes should be expressed or not.
-Usually, the addition of a methyl group turns off expression of a gene.
+Usually, the addition of a methyl group turns off the expression of a gene.
 So, even if you have a gene that places you at high risk for a health problem, for example, insulin resistance, eating a healthy diet could methylate those genes and keep them from being expressed.
 One healthy lifestyle habit that can modify gene expression is exercise.
 What you might not realize is how QUICKLY working out can do this.
 Surprisingly, the epigenetic changes that exercise brings about, positive ones, of course, take place after just a single workout!

 How do we know this?
 In a study published in Cell Metabolism, researchers made a fascinating discovery.
 They asked 14 healthy, untrained individuals to pedal an exercise bike for 20 minutes.
 Afterward, they biopsied their muscle tissue and analyzed the muscle cells.
 Only 3 hours after completing the workout on the exercise bike, they identified epigenetic changes that had taken place within the muscle tissue.
 More specifically, enzymes involved in metabolic health had been “demethylated.”
 The methyl groups that keep the enzymes from being expressed had been removed, so these metabolically favorable genes could be transcribed and expressed.

 While we know that exercise has favorable effects on metabolic health – it improves insulin sensitivity and lowers the risk of type 2 diabetes, what’s remarkable is how fast these changes take place.
 The question is how long do these beneficial changes last.
 In the study, the epigenetic changes reverted back to their former state after a few hours.
-However, exercising regularly could make these changes longer lasting.
+However, exercising regularly could make these changes long lasting.